nebnebben/All-Hands-On-Deck/docs/index.md

 Welcome to the Seven Seas Of Something website!
 This is all still under construction, so please bear with us in the meantime.

-Currently, only Assessment One is available to download on the Assessments Tab.
+Currently, both Assessment One and Assessment Two are available to download on the Assessments Tab.